exercism/problem-specifications/exercises/camicia/instructions.md

 - The deck is split between **two players**.
   Each player's cards are represented as a string where the leftmost character is the top of the deck.
-- A round consists of both players taking a turn.
+- A round consists of both players playing at least one card/turn.
 - Players take a turn by placing the **top card** of their deck onto a central pile.
 - If the card is a **number card** (2-10), play simply passes to the other player.
 - If the card is a **payment card**, a penalty must be paid: